Sunday 11th March 2018 is Mother’s Day in the UK this year

 With his entire dynasty resting on the life of his toddler granddaughter, Alexander started the search for a new wife.
 In February 1285 he sent a Scottish embassy to France for this sole purpose.
 Their successful search saw Yolande arrive in Scotland that same summer, accompanied by her brother John.
 Alexander and Yolande were married at Jedburgh Abbey, Roxburghshire, on 14th October 1285, the feast of St Calixtus, in front of a large congregation made up of Scottish and French nobles.
 Yolande was probably no more than 22 years of age, while Alexander was in his 44th year.

 The marriage was one of the shortest in British royal history – and the shortest of any English or Scottish king, lasting less than 5 months.
-Tragedy struck in March of 1286.
+Tragedy struck on 19 March 1286.

 Alexander had spent the day attending a council meeting in Edinburgh.
 When the meeting broke up he set off on horseback to join his wife at Kinghorn Castle in Fife.
 It was said he wanted to be there to celebrate her birthday and he may also have recently discovered that she was pregnant with the much-desired heir.
 For whatever the reason, he was eager to get to her and took only a small escort of 3 men and 2 local guides.
 It seems that, with bad weather closing in and daylight fading, several people counselled against continuing the journey, including the ferryman at the River Forth and the bailie at Inverkeithing, who argued that Alexander should stay the night and continue his journey in the morning as a heavy storm was brewing.